frnjjq/actuator-racingdrones/README.md

     -c,   --coder    String containing the ip and port ofthe coder.
 The format is 192.168.0.1:8080 -r    --rules    Python file that contains the implementation of the rules to decide
 Example:
-    python actuator.py -p 3001 -c 127.0.0.1:3000 -r internet_seg_rules
+    python actuator.py -p 3001 -c 127.0.0.1:3000 -r csv_rules
 ```

 ## Rules Files
 For each launch of the actuator a rules file must be supplied to the command line.
 This rules file adds flexibility to the actuator so new parametes and rules can be handly included.
+Anyway the default rules for the project are the ones contained in csv_rules.

 The rules file define how many parameters are to be managed at the coder.
 The function that defines the behaviour of those parameters supplied must be implemented too.